How GlaxoSmithKline launched 16 virtual assistants in 10 months with Watson Assistant

 Internal and external virtual assistants improved customer satisfaction and employee productivity

-Watson Assistant’s ease of use was a deciding factor for the team.
-The ability for their SMEs to log into Watson Assistant, learn quickly, and keep the bot up-to-date was unparalleled by the competition.
+Watson Assistant’s ease of use was a major factor for the team.
+The ability for their SMEs to log into Watson Assistant, learn quickly, and continuously improve the bot was unparalleled by the competition.

-As a large company, GSK was also concerned with adding another piece of technology to the many systems it has in place.
-Watson Assistant’s open-ended technology made integrating with GSK’s existing platforms very easy.
+As a large company, GSK was also concerned about adding another piece of technology to the many systems it already had in place.
+Watson Assistant’s open-ended architecture and powerful API set made integrating with GSK’s existing platforms very easy.

-Expanding beyond customer service
+How GSK expanded Watson Assistant beyond customer service

 Infusing conversational AI into workflows is only getting easier for GSK